asd-xiv/state-list/README.md

 # redux-list

 > A Redux data "gateway", similar to an API gateway.
-A less strict version of GraphQL, where you can have multiple data sources.

 ---